Aashish1809/DevIncept_Python/final.md

 <b>Complex Numbers</b> is represented by the complex class.
 It is specified as (real part) + (imaginary part)j.
 If for example, the complex number is 5+5j, real part is 5 and the imaginary part is 5 again.
 </p>
 <p align="justify">
-Like many other popular programming languages, <b>strings</b> in Python are arrays of bytes representing unicode characters.However, Python does not have a character data type, a single character is simply a string with a length of 1.
+Like many other popular programming languages, <b>strings</b> in Python are arrays of bytes representing unicode characters.
+However, Python does not have a character data type, a single character is simply a string with a length of 1.
 Square brackets can be used to access elements of the string.
 </p>

 ```